-This year they also have a floral chōzuya.
+In addition, they have floral chōzuya.
 A chozuya or temizuya is the water ablution fountains where you wash your hands and rinse your mouth before praying at a shinto shrine.
-The water font head at Hachimangu is a dragon.
+It has become very popular throughout Japan for shrines and temples to add “floating flowers” to their chozuya.
+In addition, the water font head at Hachimangu is a dragon.
 It looks so beautiful with the fountain filled with colorful hydrangea.

 |Address:||19-3 Minamitorimachi, Kawagoe, Saitama 350-0045|

 |Hours:||Not specified, there is no gate so in theory 24 hours.|

 However, parking hours are from 9 am to 5 pm.